ekataglobal/solrcloud_manager/README.md

 Provides easy SolrCloud cluster management.

+Command-line syntax, layers two major features on the Solr Collections API:

-Command-line syntax, with extra protection against doing Bad Things.
-Some example Bad Things this helps with:
+1. An abundance of caution.
+Some example Bad Things this helps prevent:

-* deleting the last replica for a given slice
+    * Deleting the last replica for a given slice
-* creating a collection that doesn't reference a known config in ZK
+    * Creating a collection that doesn't reference a known config in ZK
-* deleting a collection out from under an alias
+    * Deleting a collection with a current alias
+2. Ease of use:

-Also provides some advanced cluster-manipulation actions, see the relevant section below.
+    * Support for common cluster-manipulation actions, see the "Cluster Commands" section below.
+    * Display and refer to nodes by DNS names, instead of IP addresses.

 Prerequisites:
 ==============